-- First half of April: Hyacinths bloom early to mid-spring and early tulips bloom in Keukenhof at this time.
-Leaves start to blossom on trees.
+- First half of April: Hyacinths bloom early to mid-spring, and early tulips bloom in Keukenhof Gardens at this time.
+Leaves start to blossom on the trees.
 (There are many evergreen trees in the garden, who always have their green pine needles on them.)

 - Second half of April to early May (closing): We felt this was the peak time to be there.
-All the photos in this post are from this time period in 2019, the third week of April.
-Tulips abound, there were many daffodils still in bloom and lots more varieties of flowers to see inside the pavilions, including tropical orchids and Birds of Paradise.
-This is also the time when the shrubs and trees are in full bloom, with all their leaves.
+All the photos in this post are from the third week of April.
+Tulips abound, there were many daffodils still in bloom, and many more flowers to see inside the pavilions, including tropical orchids and Birds of Paradise.
+This is also when the shrubs and trees are in full bloom, with all their leaves.

-We learned most areas of Keukenhof have bulbs planted in layers so when one dies, like a Crocus flower, another flower’s blooming schedule (like a tulip) allows the space to be filled in right after.
+We learned that flower bulbs in many areas of Keukenhof are planted in vertical layers.
+This is so when one dies (like an early-blooming crocus flower), another fills in the space right after (like a tulip that blooms later).
 This means there are constantly flowers to see, from the time the garden opens to the time it closes.

-We also hear it's less crowded after 4:00pm most days (probably because most of the tour busses and huge crowds have left by then) and Mondays, Tuesdays and Wednesdays.
-The gardens close at 7:30pm Monday through Saturday and at 7:00pm on Sundays.
-The ticket office is open daily from 8:00am to 6:00pm.
+We also hear it's less crowded after 4:00pm most days (probably because most of the tour busses and huge crowds have left by then) and Mondays, Tuesdays, and Wednesdays.
+The gardens close at 7:30pm every day.

-We heard Keukenhof had about 1.2 million visitors in 2018, within less than 10 weeks!
+We heard Keukenhof had about 1.2 million visitors in the year before we were there, within less than 10 weeks!

 You can't deny the beauty of tulips!
-But they also have a long history with The Netherlands.
-We learned for all the fame Holland has for being the go-to destination for tulips, they're surprisingly native to Turkey, not The Netherlands.
+But they also have a long history within The Netherlands.
+We learned that for all the fame that Holland has for being the go-to destination for tulips, they're surprisingly native to Turkey, not The Netherlands.

-Over seven million bulbs (yes, SEVEN MILLION) in over 800 varieties were planted for the season in 2019.
+Over seven million bulbs (yes, SEVEN MILLION) in over 800 varieties are typically planted.
 Wow.
 The gardeners plant them as early as October and wait until spring to see the fruits of their labor.
 (The bulbs need the cold of winter to stimulate growth.)